 3. Select the company you would like to file for from the dropdown menu.

 4. In the next selection open the "Type of report" menu and select "Annual report".

 7. Now you have reached a view called "General view of the report".
-Make sure that your email address is working before trying to submit accounts.
+Make sure that your company email address is correct before trying to submit accounts.
+You can contact Unicount support to ask for email confirmation if your public email is Unicount-provided spam-free email@example.com that is forwarded to your Client Dashboard.
 The next step is filling in mandatory reporting forms.
 Click on the button "Filling in reporting forms".

-8. Mandatory reports are statement of financial position (a balance sheet in English) and Income statement (profit & loss statement in English).
+8. Mandatory reports are statements of financial position (a balance sheet in English) and Income statements (profit & loss statement in English).
 We would not explain the differences in Schemes but make sure to select the same options as shown.
 Then click Save.

 9. Now you can insert the data for the balance sheet and P&L forms.
 Click on enter to insert the data.